vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 80 If one performs on this mountain only once a śrāddha-sacrifice, a Rāma’s Gayā (as it were), then one’s ancestors will obtain the release which is extremely difficult to attain.

-81 In the vicinity of the illustrious (holy place) of Rāmacandra is the Sind¯ura pond which is a reservoir of virtue; by its purifying sight one conquers heaven and attains to release.
+81 In the vicinity of the illustrious (holy place) of Rāmacandra is the Sindūra pond which is a reservoir of virtue; by its purifying sight one conquers heaven and attains to release.

-82 And how could one describe the Karp¯ura pond in the proximity of the God who is Sītā’s beloved, which brims over with a flood of favours?
+82 And how could one describe the Karpūra pond in the proximity of the God who is Sītā’s beloved, which brims over with a flood of favours?
 For, even release acts as its servant.

-83 The accumulation of merit that accrues from staying one day on the Sind¯ura mountain, which surpasses all other (mountains) because of its being touched by the lotus-feet of the illustrious Rāma, that (same amount of merit) is not even obtained by people who stay all their life in, be it Kāśī, or Ujjayinī, or Mathurā, or Dvārakā, or Purī.
+83 The accumulation of merit that accrues from staying one day on the Sindūra mountain, which surpasses all other (mountains) because of its being touched by the lotus-feet of the illustrious Rāma, that (same amount of merit) is not even obtained by people who stay all their life in, be it Kāśī, or Ujjayinī, or Mathurā, or Dvārakā, or Purī.

 84 Out of desire for Rāma the Elephant-faced (Gaṇeśa) abides here in person, whose pair of frontal globes, when thought of, brings worldly blessings.